jsummers/gobmp/readme.md

 Status
 ------

-The encoder writes all images as 24-bit truecolor images.
-I plan to update it to write paletted images in some cases.
+The encoder can write 8-bit or 24-bit uncompressed images.
+Support for 1-bit and 4-bit paletted images is planned.

 The decoder supports most uncompressed BMP images.
 I plan to update it to support nearly all BMP image formats.